nest/nest-simulator/doc/userdoc/release_notes/v3.0/refguide_nest2_nest3.rst

 .. seealso::

-  To see code examples of the key changes, check out our :doc:`nest3_features/index`.
+  To see more of the key changes in 3.0, check out our :doc:`list here <features/index>`.

 .. _setverbosity: